-- X'02' The requesting region has not performed SDT initialization (an anchor block for the region has not been created). - X'03' The requesting region has not completed initialization as a shared data tables requester. - X'05' The CICS region is running under a different request block (RB) from when it initialized as a data table requester.
+- X'02' Shared data table services have not yet initialized (an anchor block for the region has not been created). - X'03' The requesting region has not completed initialization as a shared data tables requester. - X'05' The CICS region is running under a different request block (RB) from when it initialized as a data table requester.
 The additional information part of the error code contains the RB address the call was made under. - X'72' The LINK to the user-replaceable DFHACEE module to find the home address space's security userid has failed.
 The additional information part of the error code contains two bytes of the ABEND code from the LINK.
 The response and reason field accompanying this error is X'020B'.